SilentCicero/meteor-dapp-pricefeed/README.md

 # meteor-dapp-pricefeed
-MeteorJS price feed DApp - a starting point for owning and operating a price feed on Ethereum.
+A MeteorJS price feed DApp - for owning and operating a price feed on Ethereum.

-** Note this DApp is in alpha, and is still under heavy development.
+** Note this DApp is in Alpha, and is under heavy development.

 ## <a name="installation"></a> Installation